Jane Douglas

 Jane Douglas (c.
 1698 – 10 June 1761), commonly known as Mother Douglas, was a brothel-keeper in mid-18th century London.
 Known at the time as "The Empress of the Bawds", her house in Covent Garden attracted customers from the higher echelons of society.

 Early career

-Mother Douglas was born around 1698 to a well-to-do Edinburgh family named Marinet.
+Mother Douglas was born around 1698 or 1704 to a well-to-do Edinburgh family named Marin(e).
 She had three sisters and at least one brother, but nothing more is known of the family.
 By the time she was 17, she was already working as a prostitute in London under the name Douglas.
 She worked out of a house in St James's, Piccadilly and was praised by John Gay as "that inimitable Courtesan".
 She was on intimate terms with many influential people, both men and women, but had a particularly close friendship with John Williams (later 1st Earl FitzWilliam).
 At some point she took possession of the St James's house and began to work as a procuress, choosing girls for their elegance, pleasant manners, and sexual expertise.